-The monitoring site at Springhill Park has been used as a reference site: e.g. model concentrations have been adjusted by taking the ratio between the modelled concentration at the site and the predicted measured value in 1999 from the modelled values at other locations in Strabane.
+The monitoring site at Springhill Park, Strabane has been used as a reference site: e.g. model concentrations have been adjusted by taking the ratio between the modelled concentration at the site and the predicted measured value in 1999 from the modelled values at locations in Limavady.
 The purpose of this adjustment was to ensure that the modelled concentrations equalled the measured values at the monitoring site.
+A similar methodology was used in the Strabane study to Limavady.